Three Tips on How to Find the Best Glasses for Your Face Shape

 But first: Two myths to ignore

-Top Ten Tips to Find the Best Glasses for Your Face Shape
+Top 3 Tips to Find the Best Glasses for Your Face Shape

 What’s the shape of your face?
 Real Simple (the magazine) has a great guide to figuring that out, with instructions for taking measurements if you’d like to do that.